 To eradicate this problem, we’re building a device that captures intention via the body’s innate output signaling source: the neuromuscular system.
 We developed CTRL-kit to decode neural signals on the surface of the forearm to effortlessly and reliably transform intentions into actions.

-The video above shows that in action.
 “CTRL-kit detects the intent to jump' before a finger even hits the keyboard.
 Dino Game can be played without a keyboard, with your arms crossed, or even with your hands in your pocket.”

 How long did it take to perfect the prototype?